ervandew/eclim/doc/content/eclimd.rst

 Below are some different ways in which you can configure your eclimd instances:

-1. All Users: Supply the nailgun port and eclipse workspace path when starting
+1. Supply the nailgun port and eclipse workspace path when starting eclimd:
-   eclimd:

    ::